wassimbj/wassimbj/README.md

 ### Hi there 👋, im wassim
 #### ***a Software Developer***
-I love learning new things, building stuff. and coffee ☕
+I love learning new things, building stuff. and drink coffee ☕